 This is the index.ts the starter generates.
-It loads your env, wraps fetch with x402, calls your endpoint, and logs both the JSON body and the decoded x-payment-response headers.
+It loads your env, creates an x402 client with EVM and SVM schemes, wraps fetch with wrapFetchWithPayment, calls your endpoint, and logs the response body and payment settlement from the PAYMENT-RESPONSE header.

 Copy

-You can test your client against a local server by running the express example or the hono example.You can also test your client against a live merchant for free.
+You can test your client against a local server by running the Express example, Hono example, or Next.js example.You can also test your client against a live merchant for free.
 You will receive a full refund of any tokens that you send, and PayAI will pay for the network fees.